 Directions

 You begin with slices of veal known as scallopine.
-Trim off any loose meat or connective tissue and pound them very thin between two sheets of wax paper (or plastic wrap), then lay a thin slice of prosciutto and a single sage leaf over each slice of veal.
+Trim off any loose meat or connective tissue.
+Then pound them very thin between two sheets of wax or parchment paper.
+Then lay a thin slice of prosciutto and a single sage leaf over each slice of veal.
 Skewer them all together with a wooden toothpick like this:

 Remove the veal slices from the pan and arranged on a warmed serving platter.
-Then deglaze the sucs that will have formed in the pan (assuming you’ve used stainless steel, see Notes below), remove the pan from the heat and swirl in a dab on butter until it has completely melted, and pour the resulting sauce over your veal slices and serve immediately.
+Then deglaze the sucs that will have formed in the pan.
+Remove the pan from the heat and swirl in a dab on butter until it has completely melted.

 Notes